 Citizens who invest their precious time in this project can be sure that the results will not be lost along the way, but will be taken seriously by politicians.
 Right from the start, we have been in contact with the Federal President, the Bundestag, various ministries, parliamentary party leaders, and members of parliament, and almost all actors are in favor of the idea of citizens' assemblies.
 We make sure that the results of the citizens' assembly, bundled in a citizens' report, are also seen and considered by politicians and the media.

 In addition, politics also inspires and brings enjoyment.
-In March 2021, an event will take place at which the results of the citizens' assembly will be presented to politicians and the public, where politicians will discuss the results.
-This will not be a dry debate, but rather a colorful, open, glamorous day in Berlin.
-Experts as "living library", members of parliament and civil society organizations will be involved, as well as "regular people" who are not concerned with politics in their everyday lives at all.
+In March 2021, an event took place at which the results of the citizens' assembly were presented to politicians and the public, where politicians discuss the results.
+This was not a dry debate, but rather a colorful, open, glamorous day.

 The citizens' assembly is designed in such a way that it not only reflects a specific point of view, but also includes a cross-section of the people eligible to vote in Germany.
 This means that we deliberately include those who are frustrated by politics, who feel they are not being heard, and who think that a lot is going wrong at the moment.
 Our basic conviction is that it is important and necessary to talk to each other - about issues, not about attitudes or personalities - as long as certain rules of interaction are observed.
 It goes without saying that there is no place for anti-humane, racist, minority-hating, violence glorifying or disrespectful statements - from whatever political direction - neither in the pre-phase nor in the small groups that discuss solutions.